merenlab/MerenLab-workflows/workflows/assembly-based-metagenomics-workflow/README.md

 snakemake --snakefile merenlab-metagenomics-pipeline.snakefile --dag | dot -Tsvg > dag.svg
 ```

-### Using `dot` on mac
+### Using `dot` on MAC OSX

-If you are on mac, you can use `dot` by installing `graphviz`, simply run `brew install graphviz`.
+If you are using MAC OSX, you can use `dot` by installing `graphviz`, simply run `brew install graphviz`.

 ## Standard usage

-All you need is a bunch of fastq files and a `samples.txt` file to specify the names of your samples, which group they belong to (optional),
+All you need is a bunch of FASTQ files, and a `samples.txt` file.
+A properly formatted `samples.txt` is available [here](mock_files_for_merenlab_metagenomics_pipeline/samples.txt).
-and the path to the pair-end fastq files.
-For now, only pair end fastq files are supported.

-An example for a properly formatted `.txt` file is available [here](mock_files_for_merenlab_metagenomics_pipeline/samples.txt).
+The `samples.txt` file specifies the names of your samples and which group they belong to (if you optionally would like to do multiple co-assemblies as we did when we binned the TARA Oceans project metagenomes).
+It also describes where to find the pair-end FASTQ files (for now, we do not support single-end FASTQ runs).

-If you prefer a different name for your samples text file, then you can provide a different name in the config file (see below).
+The defalt name for your samples file is `samples.txt`, but you can use a different name by specifying it in the config file (see below).
-If nothing was provided in the config file then the default is `samples.txt`.

-## Running on a cluster
+## Running the workflow on a cluster

 When submitting to a cluster, you can utilize the [snakemake cluster execution](http://snakemake.readthedocs.io/en/stable/executable.html#cluster-execution).
 Notice that the number of threads per rule could be changed using the `config.json` file (and not by using the [cluster configuration](http://snakemake.readthedocs.io/en/stable/executable.html#cluster-execution) file).
 For more details, refer to the documentation of the configuration file below.

 When submitting a workflow to a cluster, snakemake requires you to limit the number of jobs using `--jobs`.
-If you prefer to limit the number of threads that would be used by your workflow (for example, if you share your cluster with others and you don't want to take control of all threads), then we made use of the snakemake built-in `resources`.
-You can set the number of jobs to your limit (or to a very big number like this one: 99834 if you dont care), and use `--resources nodes=30`, if you wish to only use 30 threads.
+If you prefer to limit the number of threads that would be used by your workflow (for example, if you share your cluster with others and you don't want to consume all resources), then you can make use of the snakemake built-in `resources` directive.
+You can set the number of jobs to your limit (or to a very big number if you dont care), and use `--resources nodes=30`, if you wish to only use 30 threads.
 We used the word `nodes` so that to not confuse with the reserved word `threads` in snakemake.

 ### A note on cluster-config